cdwillie76/migration_station/README.txt

 All aboard!
 Do you love the way Rails handles migrations?
 Do you have non-Rails projects that could benefit from migrations?
 Well set yourself up a migration station and get to work!

+== PROPOSED MIGRATION GENERATORS:
+* table_migration - This migration will [eventually] generate the same style migrations that are generated when creating a Rails model.
+Proposed
+syntax: script/generate table_migration Users first_name:text
+last_name:text to generate the up and down migration methods filled with the appropriate information from the arguments.

+* migration - This generates a standard migration.
+If possible (this is where help will come in handy!), establish the Rails style "script/generate migration AddAgeToUsers" to generate the migration with the up and down migration methods adding and removing the column from the table stated in the argument.

+== PROPOSED USAGE

+migration_station ProjectName
+cd ProjectName
+.script/generate table_migration User first_name:text last_name:text
+.script/generate migration AddAgeToUser
+rake migrate

 == LICENSE:

 (The MIT License)